MessaoudiLab/ATAC-Seq/6_diffbind/README.md

 To exit the R module and return to the unix shell, execute "q()" in the command line.

 ### Targets file
 The targets file is a csv formatted matrix containing the information describing the experimental conditions as well as the directory pathways for the read files required.
+Reference targets_file_example.csv in this folder.

 The first six columns of the targets file are listed as follows:
 1. Sample ID
 2. Tissue